knorm/knorm/README.md

     default: () => new Date(),
   },
 };
-// Note that the required and default field options are optional; however, type
+// Note that the 'required' and 'default' field options are optional; however,
-// is required.
+// 'type' is required.
-// With the few exceptions, these types map one-to-one with the types you use
+// With a few exceptions, these types map one-to-one with the types you use
 // with Knex's schema builder.
 ```
 Knorm requires all models to have an `id` field (timestamps are optional).
 If